Project Management Professional, also is known as PMP, is a certification offered by Project Management Institute, also known as PMI.

 Functional Organizational Structure

-Functional Organization Structure is a hierarchical organizational structure in which people are grouped by areas of their specialization.
+Functional Organization Structure is a hierarchical organizational structure in which areas of their specialization group people.

 There are many project estimation techniques.
 Majors are stated below;